18F/uswds-jekyll/README.md

 ### Page subnavigation

-If you're using the [page layout](#layout-page), each page may declare its own side navigation and subnavigation in its [front matter]:
+If you're using the [page layout](#layout-page), each page may declare its own side navigation and subnavigation in its front matter:

 ```md
 ---